hanrattyjen/CV/README.md

 I began my coding journey almost accidentally.
 I did some maths courses online and this led me to some coding courses.
 It was only after messing around with code for a few months, talking to people and attending meet-ups that I realised that this was something I wanted to do full-time.

+I have just graduated from [Makers Academy](http://www.makersacademy.com/), a highly intensive coding bootcamp completed over 12 weeks.
+This has enabled me to transition fully into the role of a Junior Developer and provided me with many of the fundamental skills required from this role today.

 I am involved with [Django Girls Belfast](https://djangogirls.org/belfast/), who provide one-day workshops to women who want to learn to build their own web apps using Python and Django.
 There is an incredible demand for this workshop - it's amazing!

-#### What I am
+#### 3 things about me

 * Incredibly motivated to learn all that I can get my hands on.
 * Excited about digital education and what I can do to contribute to it.
 * Organised & practical.
 3 small children + Makers Academy === a need to be completely organised all of the time!

 I have a [blog](https://medium.com/@hanratty.jen) that is updated regularly.

 And you can find me on [LinkedIn](https://www.linkedin.com/in/jennifer-hanratty-6977b8109).

-## Makers Academy

-I recently completed Makers Academy, a highly intensive coding bootcamp completed over 12 weeks.
-This has enabled me to transition fully into the role of a Junior Developer.

-#### Skills

-Gained lots of awesome new skills.
-My coding skills have jumped massively in the past 3 months, as well as my ability to learn.
-How I approach new problems and how I can communicate those to other people has improved so much and I'm much more comfortable expressing my ideas.

-Given how far I've come in the past 16 weeks, I'm very excited to see what I can achieve in the next 16 weeks, 16 months and beyond.

-#### Focus

-I had been self-taught before I was accepted on the Makers Academy course, using a mixture of online resources such as Treehouse, Pluralsight, Code Academy, Khan Academy, and tech books.

-The more I learned, the more I realised how much there was to learn.

-Makers Academy enabled me to refine my learning, provided disciple and focus, and provided the best possible way for me to continue post-course on my own.

-#### Communication

-I've met so many new people from Makers Academy.
-I assumed that a remote course would make for a solitary experience, but I was incredibly wrong.

-The use of XP practices meant that we were assigned a new pair partner every single day.
-This was quite a daunting thought at the start of the course but it is something that I really got a lot out of and I think it helped progress our learning a lot more than if we were on our own.

 #### <a name="projects"></a> Projects

 |Projects   |What is it?	| Timescale | Tech used  |  Team | Link |
 |---|---|---|---|---|---|---|
 | [Save A Nation](https://github.com/hanrattyjen/saveanation) | A social saving app | 2 weeks | Meteor.JS, Mocha, Mongo | 6 | [Save A Nation](http://saveanation.herokuapp.com) |